amtiltech/react-formik/README.md

 I need to learn how to use Formik and Yup as packages to validate form input in React.

+All fields have form validation that blocks submission until fields are properly filled in.
+Error messages appear on screen in red when erroneous/imcomplete submission is attempted.

 ## Screenshot

 ![](https://github.com/verusbabb/react-formik/blob/main/public/form_screenshot.png)